 Clinton had run for office in 1992 against NAFTA.
 It was one of the criticisms he made against George Bush, father.
 Then he came into office at the beginning of 1993 and flipped, because he's a sensible human being and he realized it made sense to have a good relation with Mexico and to expand trade.
-All of the presidents understand this--Clinton, Bush, Obama.
+All of the Presidents understand this- Clinton, Bush, Obama.
 The limitation on increased free trade agreements never comes from the White House; it comes from Congress and the Democratic Party, which is very much concerned about labor and the power of the labor unions.
-So Clinton did a courageous thing at the outset of his administration, but having done that he did not take it much further.
+So, Clinton did a courageous thing at the outset of his administration, but having done that he did not take it much further.
 I think when NAFTA was signed and went into effect there was great hope that there would be even more efforts at integration.
 My feeling is that Clinton made a heroic decision, used a lot of political chips to get NAFTA passed and then sort of relaxed.
-At the same, time we were having major problems on the border.
-Then the narcotics issue was another issue.